 MY EASY METHOD FOR BUILDING A CHEESE BOARD FOR FEW OR MANY.

-To create a small but impressive cheese board, start with one of these top 4 cheeses from Category 1 and add one thing from each of the four following categories to accompany it.
+To create a small but impressive cheese board, start with one of the top four types of cheese from Category 1, then add one thing from each of the four following categories to accompany it.
 For a larger crowd, add another cheese or two.
 Every time you add a cheese, add one thing from each of the other categories.
 Plan on 3-4 oz per guest of cheese and meat combined.
 In this way you will keep a varied and well proportioned lay-out no matter the size of your gathering.

 CATEGORY 1 - CHEESES.